 In these instructions we will be using the config and bootstrap commands of the SIMP Utility, simp.
-The SIMP Utility does not assist users through the entire configuration process; however, it does make the initial configuration easier and more repeatable.
+The SIMP Utility provides a CLI intended to make the system initial configuration straightforward and repeatable.

 Note: For a list of the commands simp provides, type simp help.
 Type simp help <Command> for more information on a specific command.